 In the United Kingdom and Australia, students will have completed a four-year undergraduate degree leading to a master of science, or similar qualification.
 In other countries, including the majority of Europe and India, a three-year undergraduate degree followed by a one- or two-year masters degree is necessary.
 A number of factors are considered when assessing applications, including relevant research experience and the subject area of the undergraduate degree (nearly always physics, astrophysics or mathematics based).
 The Faculty's minimum academic requirement for students graduating on a North American-related "GPA scheme" is a GPA of 3.7/4.0, although the majority of successful applicants have a higher grade.

 Students whose initial training is in another discipline, such as mathematics, normally need to acquire a masters level qualification with a substantial physics-based element.
-For applicants interested in more theoretical research areas, the one-year Part III of the Mathematics Tripos http://www.maths.cam.ac.uk/CASM/ (now leading to the award of the M.A.St.) is one option for acquiring the necessary background in astrophysics prior to commencing study for the Ph.D.
-Typically, each year, several students from Part III of the Mathematics Tripos are offered admission for a Ph.D. at the Institute of Astronomy.
+For applicants interested in more theoretical research areas, the one-year MASt in Mathematics or our MASt in Astrophysics are options for acquiring the necessary background in astrophysics prior to commencing study for the Ph.D.
+Typically, each year, several students completing these courses are offered admission for a Ph.D. at the Institute of Astronomy.